vygr/ChrysaLisp/docs/Lisp/BINDING.md

 Alf Smith
 ```

-You can ask to take the rest of the parameters as a single list.
-Regardless of how many there are.
-If there are no more remaining, you will receive an empty list.
+You can ask to take the rest of the parameters as a single slice.
+Regardless of
+how many there are.
+If there are no more remaining, you will receive an empty
+list.

 ```vdu
 (defun test (a &rest b) (print a " " b))